 ‘Honey Orange Chicken is the perfect restaurant style meal made in the comfort of your own home.
-Crispy chicken with a sweet and sticky sauce – delish!!’ – Hungry now?
-Jump to Recipe
+Crispy chicken with a sweet and sticky sauce – delish!!’

 And that’s the perfect thing about this recipe, it really does taste just like a restaurant dish!
 Take the deliciousness of your favourite chinese dish and bring it to the family at home, a honey orange sauce is so ridiculously easy it would be rude not to.
 After all, nights in are the new nights out right?